5 Ways To Grab Your Customer’s Attention in a Distracted World

 So once marketers have a viewer’s attention, how do they persuade them to buy, download, or otherwise convert?
 Teixeira argues that effective attention to ad content leads to persuasion.
 If attention is retained, there is a high probability the information will be shared by consumers—in effect creating brand ambassadors who are excited to share your content within their social circles, generating earned marketing.
 And when this viral advertising symbiosis, as Teixeira calls it, exists, your earned marketing power will increase in a systematic, low cost way.

-Because consumers have limited attention, marketers must make it valuable for consumers to interact with their mobile marketing efforts.
+Because consumers have limited attention, marketers must make it valuable for consumers to interact with their mobile marketing efforts through a robust customer engagement strategy.
 Teixeira reminds marketers to be consumer-centric and to create content that serves the consumer first, and then the brand.
 Attention-grabbing marketing that inspires emotion and prompts consumers to share can become valuable experiences for the consumer.

 Marketers can combine the repeatable rigor of a scientific approach with the understanding of human emotion uncovered in Teixeira’s research to create a successfully attention-grabbing earned marketing campaign.